IBM-Bluemix-Docs/mobileanalytics/install-client-sdk.md

 {: #before-you-begin-ios notoc}

 Make sure that you correctly set up Xcode.
 To learn how to set up your iOS development environment, see the [Apple Developer website ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://developer.apple.com/support/xcode/){: new_window}.
 Read about the [Xcode requirements ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-analytics/tree/development#requirements){: new_window} for Client SDK Swift Analytics.

+#### Enable Location Api
+To enable the location api correct working you need to add a property in Info.plist file in the project folder of your app i.e.  `Privacy - Location Usage Description`  and as value give proper justification to adding the location api as "The app requires location service to be enabled" or so .

 The {{site.data.keyword.mobileanalytics_short}} SDK is distributed with [CocoaPods ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cocoapods.org/){: new_window} and [Carthage ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/Carthage/Carthage#getting-started){: new_window}, which are dependency managers for Cocoa projects.
 CocoaPods and Carthage automatically download artifacts from repositories and makes them available to your application.
 Select CocoaPods or Carthage: